grantdavis303/sticky_notes/README.md

 - [x] On the update modal, make sure the correct color selected when clicked
 - [x] Change the size of the icons - smaller?
 1.5 or 1.75?
 Chose 1.5

+## Future Improvements

+- Add: Tests for site functionality - Playwright, Jest, Vitest?
 - Add: "Are You Sure" modal when deleting a sticky note
-- Add: Tests for site functionality

 - Fix: If note title width is too big, it looks bad with the absolute container for dropdown icons - 2rem maybe change
 - Fix: Location for created at / updated at information for sticky notes - hover over icon?